An easy Christmas cake that turns out perfect every time. No creaming, beating or soaking of fruit required!

 - Spoon the mixture into the tin and smooth flat with the back of a spoon.

-- Bake for 45 minutes, then turn down the heat to 140C/275F and cook for a further 1-1+1/2 hours, until the cake is dark brown on top and an inserted skewer comes out clean.
+- Bake for 45 minutes, then turn down the heat to 140C/275F and cook for a further 1-1+½ hours, until the cake is dark brown on top and an inserted skewer comes out clean (note: if you're using a gas oven, the cake may take 15-30 minutes longer to cook).
 Cover the top of the cake with foil if it starts to darken too much.

-- Leave the cake to cool in the tin. then remove it and wrap in a double layer of baking parchment and then in foil.
+- Leave the cake to cool in the tin. then remove it and wrap in a double layer of baking parchment and then in a double layer of foil.
 Place in an air tight container at room temperature.